 In line with many of leading VPN providers, NordVPN states in no uncertain terms that it does not collect users' activity logs:

 ‘Nord guarantees a strict no-logs policy for NordVPN Services, meaning that your internet activity...is not monitored, recorded, logged, stored or passed to any third party.
 We do not store connection time stamps, used bandwidth, traffic logs, IP addresses or browsing data.’
 Nord also claims not to collect session logs, which many VPNs do and still claim to be ‘no-logging.’

-Barnstorming stuff, then, but can we trust it?
+Barnstorming stuff, then, but can you trust it?

-Well, it comes back to the audit again.
-PricewaterhouseCooper deeply investigated NordVPN’s servers and compared them to the provider’s stated policies.
-While we can’t reproduce any of the findings here, the audit is available online for Nord trialers and users, and it found ‘no signs that [NordVPN] had in any way violated [its] no-logs promise.’
+Well, it comes back to that audit again.
+PricewaterhouseCooper thoroughly investigated NordVPN’s servers and compared them to the provider’s stated policies.
+While I'm not permitted to reproduce any of the findings here, the audit is available online for Nord users, and it found ‘no signs that [NordVPN] had in any way violated [its] no-logs promise.’

 How fast is NordVPN?

-Although privacy and security should be at the top of your list, connection speed is likely a very close second – if not, you’ll be browsing at a snail’s pace, with videos buffering left, right and center.
-We tested NordVPN on our UK and US internet connections, and collated the results.
-We used a number of different speed testing websites and services, and repeated the tests in both morning and evening to get a good spread.
+While security should always be a primary concern, just about every user will want excellent connection speeds, too.
+I tested NordVPN on my 1Gbps internet connection, and collated the results.
+I used a number of different speed testing websites and services, and repeated the tests in both morning and evening to get a good spread.

 How good is NordVPN for streaming?

 Streaming performance is becoming increasingly important, and it's clear that NordVPN has put a lot of effort into delivering a good service to its users.